 How to apply

 The University of Oxford Exploration Club provides support and advice to students interested in planning a University expedition, including a proposal template.
-2 paper copies of each proposal should be submitted to the Expeditions Council Secretary at 4 Worcester Street, OX1 2AW by no later than 17:00 on Wednesday of Week 6 of Michaelmas term.
+Proposals should be submitted by email to the Expeditions Council Secretary at firstname.lastname@example.org no later than 12:00 noon on Wednesday Week 6 MT.

-Once you have received University approval, you should ensure the following are completed:
+Once you have received University approval following the May meeting, you should ensure the following requirements are completed:

 |Insurance||Suitable travel insurance must be taken out by all members of the expedition.
 Once the risk assessment has been approved by the Insurance Department and the University Safety Office, expedition members may apply for the University's travel insurance.
 If the expedition is to a country where the Foreign and Commonwealth Office advises against travel, this will have to be referred in the first instance to the University Safety Office, with a copy to the Insurance Section, and for possible onward referral to the University's insurer.|